codevalley/Bioscope/docs/progress.md

 - Compiler errors have been addressed
 - SharedPreferences initialization has been added to main.dart
 - Restructured code to maintain clean architecture principles and allow for easy switching of implementations
+- Onboarding flow has been improved with proper navigation and completion handling

 ## References
 - [Approach.md](./Approach.md): See section on User Flow for context on the dashboard layout